With quick & angry step

 Explicit Liber primus

-About enough of the second book is written for another letter. that shall speedily follow – & then perhaps my Brain will be parturient.
+About enough of the second book is written for another letter. that shall speedily follow – & then perhaps my Brain

 Write me your review regularly as per contract.